tarakbluru/TeZ/README.md

 ## Introduction

-For a scalper, quick entry and exit is a most useful feature required in a trading app.
+For a scalper, quick entry and exit is a most useful feature in a trading app.
 Scalpers generally tend to trade in 1 or 2 instruments.
+So, if the app can be pre-configured for trades in those instruments, that will also be helpful.

-Before learning scalping options, it would help to learn in a non derivative instruments such as NIFTYBEES.
+Before learning scalping options, it would help to learn in a non-derivative instruments such as NIFTYBEES.
 This app provides such a mechanism.
-It provides very simple gui and most of the settings are configured before the start.
-Further, app provides trading NIFTYBEES while the underlying instrument can be NIFTY index.
+It provides very simple gui and most of the settings are configured before starting the app.
+Further, the app provides trading NIFTYBEES while the underlying instrument is still NIFTY index.

-This will be very helpful for traders that are trying to learn scalping.
+The app is expected to be very helpful for traders that are trying to learn scalping.

 In future versions, buying CE/PE options are also planned.